opensearch-project/sql/docs/user/general/identifiers.rst

 Description
 -----------

 An identifier can be qualified by qualifier(s) or not.
 The qualifier is meant to avoid ambiguity when interpreting the identifier name.
-Thus, the name symbol can be associated with a concrete field in Elasticsearch correctly.
+Thus, the name symbol can be associated with a concrete field in OpenSearch correctly.

 In particular, identifier qualifiers follow the specification as below: